algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 </div>

-In the context of a QA collaboration <LINK> #fill we have set up a testing environment for overnight tests (since we needed to leave the hardware at the school), using Github actions and Github workflows, running Ubuntu LTS 22.04.
+In the context of a [QA collaboration](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/blob/test-plan/quality_assurance/test_plan.md#qa-collaboration), we have set up a testing environment for overnight tests (since we needed to leave the hardware at the school), using Github actions and Github workflows, running Ubuntu LTS 22.04.

 The goal of this server is to provide a single testing platform for multiple groups, ensuring better consistency and increased quality of the product, since we could test other code on our hardware.